Wanna know my top weight loss tips?

 Sleep, Stress, and the Rest

 Diet and exercise are the main focus of a standard weight loss plan, but you’re missing a lot of other contributing factors.
 Sleep and stress are major players in your weight regulation due to excess cortisol.
 The hormone cortisol is released when we need focus and attention, like in a fight or flight response.
 This can be from an actual or perceived threat, constant worry, high stress, or lack of sleep.
-Cortisol releases stored glucose into the blood for an energy source to supply the brain and muscles with fuel if needed.
+Cortisol releases stored glucose into the blood as an energy source to supply the brain and muscles with fuel if needed.
 Insulin causes more weight gain.
 So even in the absence of food, your blood sugar can still stimulate insulin and fat storage.
 Plus your liver can make its own glucose supply so we can’t just ignore our stress and poor sleeping habits and expect to reach our wellness goals.

 While you sleep your body is repairing itself so it’s crucial to your health, and weight, to get quality sleep for more than a couple of hours.
 Getting into full REM sleep will drastically help your weight loss goals.